ysukhoverkhov/ysukhoverkhov.github.io/content/publishing-events.md

 _The Commit Log is the actual source of truth about the state of a DB instance.
 You can think of the tables as a queryable projection of the log._

 Commit log streaming makes sense in databases with Master-Slave orchestration.
-For example, Cassandra cluster of three instances would not have a master node; there could be conflicting states on different nodes, but CDC would publish corresponding events before Cassandra resolves the conflict.
+For example, a Cassandra cluster of three instances would not have a master node; there could be conflicting states on different nodes, but CDC would publish corresponding events before Cassandra resolves the conflict.
 To mitigate it, we can publish from all three instances and build our conflict resolver, but we do not want to.

 On the other hand, MySQL or PostgreSQL are DBMSes that suit us well - they have Master-Slave cluster architecture, thus streaming of commit log from Master node is a streaming of SoT modification events per se.